What Is Glazing? 6 Window Glazing Types Explained

 Glazing Comparison: Single vs Double Glazing (uPVC Systems)

-Feature Single Glazing uPVC Double Glazed Windows
+Feature Single Glazing uPVC Double Glazing

-Thermal insulation Low High (sealed IGU + insulated frame)
+Thermal insulation Low High — sealed IGU + insulated frame

-Noise reduction Limited Strong (dual panes + sealed cavity)
+Noise reduction Limited Strong — dual panes + sealed cavity

 Looking for the best-performing option?
 See our uPVC double glazed windows in Melbourne.